syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 ### Size

-Diagram allows you set size for the fixed user handles by using the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Width) and [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Height) property.
-The default value of the `Width` and `Height` property is 10.
+Diagram allows to set size for the fixed user handles by using the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Width) and [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Height) properties.
+The default value of the `Width` and `Height` properties is 10.

 ### Style

 * You can change the style of the fixed user handles with the specific properties of borderColor, borderWidth, and backgroundColor by using the [Stroke](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Stroke), [StrokeThickness](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_StrokeThickness), and [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Fill) properties, and the icon BorderColor, and BorderWidth by using the `IconStroke` and `IconStrokeThickness` properties.

-* The fixed user handle's [IconStroke](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_IconStroke) and [IconStrokeThickness](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_IconStrokeThickness) property used to change the stroke color and stroke width of the given `PathData`.
+* The fixed user handle's [IconStroke](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_IconStroke) and [IconStrokeThickness](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_IconStrokeThickness) properties are used to change the stroke color and stroke width of the given `PathData`.

 * The fixed user handle `Stroke` and `Fill` properties are used to define the background color and border color of the user handle and the `StrokeThickness` property is used to define the border width of the fixed user handle.

-* The [Visibility](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Visibility) property indicating whether the fixed user handle is visible in the user interface.
+* The [Visibility](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Visibility) property indicates whether the fixed user handle is visible in the user interface.

 The following code explains how to customize the appearance of the fixed user handles.